martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

 The "readable" library comes with some other functions you can call.

-Reading procedures
+Reading functions
 ------------------

-Various procedures let you read using a specific notation:
+Various functions let you read using a specific notation:

 *   curly-infix-read: Read a curly-infix-expression datum.
 *   neoteric-read: Read a neoteric-expression datum.